The Ultimate Guide to: The Quilter Nations Series

 South Africa

-As the reigning world champions, South Africa brings immense strength and experience to the Autumn Nations Series.
-Known for their physical style of play and solid defense, they are always a tough opponent.
+As the reigning world champions, South Africa brings immense strength and experience to the Quilter Nations Series.
+Known for their physical style of play and solid defence, they are always a tough opponent.

 Star Player: Cheslin Kolbe – The dynamic winger is known for his incredible footwork and game-breaking abilities, making him a constant threat.